Abaza Hasan Pasha: Second revolt

 Initially the rebels concealed their motives, declaring that they intended to join the campaign.
 Yet their failure to arrive ultimately forced Köprülü Mehmed to depart without them, and he set off toward the frontier on 24 June 1658.
 It was only then that Abaza Hasan and his compatriots revealed their true intentions by sending an emissary to Sultan Mehmed IV, and declaring that continuing to serve the state was intolerable so long as Köprülü Mehmed was not killed.
 They stated that their revolt was a response to the grand vizier having killed so many innocent men, and their fear that he would turn on them next.
 The rebel army then began its march from Konya to Bursa, the premier city of Ottoman Anatolia.
 Along the way Abaza Hasan issued orders preventing his troops from looting the countryside in an attempt to establish his public image as a fighter for justice.
 Yet even when his army surrounded Bursa and occupied the nearby towns and villages, the sultan continued to decisively stand behind his grand vizier and reject the demands of the rebels, referring to them as the servants of the Devil.
 Bursa successfully resisted the rebels throughout thirty days of siege, despite the defection of its commander Kenan Pasha to the rebel side.
 Abaza Hasan's failure to capture this city proved decisive in undermining the long-term viability of his revolt.

 As the grand vizier was away on campaign with the imperial army, command of the loyalist forces was assigned to Murtaza Pasha, who was at that time charged with the defense of the eastern frontier with the Safavids, with whom the Ottomans were at peace.
 He was ordered to assemble the armies of the eastern governors to defeat Abaza Hasan.
-Simultaneously, the Şeyhülislâm Bolevi Mustafa Efendi issued a fatwa declaring Abaza Hasan to be saʿī bi-l-fesād, or "a formenter of corruption," thus sanctioning the death penalty for him.
+Simultaneously, the Şeyhülislâm Bolevi Mustafa Efendi issued a fatwa declaring Abaza Hasan to be saʿī bi-l-fesād, or "a fomenter of corruption," thus sanctioning the death penalty for him.
 The Sultan also issued a general call for the populace to take up arms against the rebels, and Köprülü Mehmed was recalled from Transylvania, where he had successfully conquered the fortress town of Yanova (modern Ineu).
 Upon his return at the beginning of November, salaries were distributed to the imperial troops.
 All those who failed to appear had their names erased from the muster rolls, amounting to some 7,000 men, or one third of all imperial cavalrymen.
 Some of the rebel troops sought at this point to rejoin the loyalist side and claim their salaries, causing instability in the rebel ranks.
-As it were, the formerly rebellious cavalrymen who arrived in Istanbul found only executioners waiting for them.
+As it were, the formerly rebellious cavalrymen who arrived in Constantinople found only executioners waiting for them.